Q: Where is Providence Cristo Rey High School located?

 Can you describe Providence Cristo Rey High School students?

 Providence Cristo Rey High School offers a college preparatory education to economically challenged families.
 Our student body is a diverse group focused on getting ready for college and career.
 Students come to the school from throughout the Indianapolis area.

 Students do not have to be straight A students.
 However, Providence Cristo Rey High School is looking for students who consistently pass or excel in their classes with a C average and who are motivated and want to go to college.
 Because each student also participates in the Corporate Work Study Program, each applicant has to present documentation and be legally eligible to work.

 What kind of classes do students take?

 All of our students take college prep courses with the goal of earning a Core 40 or Core 40 with Honors Diploma.
 In January, the school offers a minimester in which students can choose different project-based electives (Criminology, German, Art, Music, Social Problems and so on.).

 What is the school day like?

-The school day starts at 7:30 am with an assembly.
-Students typically take six or seven classes.
-Classes end at 3:45 p.m.
-Everyday from 3:45 – 4:30 p.m. students work in Learning Teams to increase their potential for success.
+The school day starts at 7:50.
+Students have eight periods of class and a lunch/advisory period.
+Classes end at 3:46 p.m.
+Everyday from 3:46-4:16 p.m. students participate in quiet study or tutoring.
 Some students get help from teachers; others study in groups for upcoming tests, work on projects, use the computer lab/media center, or do homework together.
-Each week, the student also spends at least one day on the job at a corporate work study site from about 8 a.m. to 4 p.m.
+Each week, the student also spends one day on the job at a corporate work study site from about 8 a.m. to 4 p.m.